asaadsaad/CS571-Workshop-React/README.md

 `List Students`: This component has several fields as follows:
 * Name (Input) with the placeholder 'name'.
 * Email (Input) with the placeholder 'email'.
-An email should be unique.
 * ID (text): It is a random number that is changed every 5 seconds.
-* Submit (button): When hitting submit button, email should be verified (to be unique) and saved in as global state and `LocalStorage`.
+* Submit (button): When hitting submit button, email should be verified to be unique and saved in as global state and `LocalStorage`.

 `List Students`: To list all students.
 * Display a table that contains student names and emails (from state) with a button to delete every student.